PhD in English

 Overall, the department recommends students pursue advanced proficiency in one language, a language that will enrich their work.
 All of our students, regardless of specialty, will gain by making meaningful and extended connections between their own work and a non-English speaking culture.

-By the end of the first year, doctoral students must meet with their advisors to organize a doctoral committee.
-Students meet with this committee to plan course work and define their primary and secondary fields of study.
+By the end of the first year, students must meet with their advisers to organize their doctoral committees.
+The committee is made up of at least three English department members and at least one member from an MU department outside English.
+Students then meet with this committee to plan coursework and define their primary and secondary fields of study.
 This meeting satisfies the graduate school requirement for a PhD qualifying examination.

 Students will choose a faculty committee consisting of a chair, two additional department members, and an external member from another department.

 In consultation with her or his committee, the student will specify reading lists made up of one major field, one minor field, and one field in criticism and theory.

 The major field list should reflect the student's area of professional specialization (poetry, 16th-century British literature, 20th-century American fiction, folklore) and should take account of both the student's interests and job market categories.
 If a candidate chooses a major field that is a single genre (or has an otherwise delimited focus), then the candidate's committee may mandate that the area should extend over at least three centuries.